usnistgov/inet/FeatureCAN.md

 	• We have created the src/base/Inet_DEFS.h to replace the fico4omnet_Defs.h library.
 	• We have replaced every fico4omnet_Defs.h library import with the the src/base/Inet_DEFS.h library import.
 	• We have mnaually added the CAN features to the (.oppfeatures) file.

-	• In inet/examples : CAN examples use the notation src/nodes when calling files under this directory, must be chanegd to src/node to adapt to the destination package.
+	• In inet/examples : CAN examples use the notation src/nodes when calling files under this directory.
+	-  must be chanegd to src/node to adapt to the destination package.

         • Setting the environement variables :